intermine/im-docs/docs/database/data-sources/ensembl.rst

 Download the Ensembl MySQL database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ftp://ftp.ensembl.org/pub/current_mysql Or you can use our Perl script
+ftp://ftp.ensembl.org/pub/current_mysql or you can use our Perl script

 * We use `get_ensembl_mysql` to download and unzip data
 * To use this script, you need to install the appropriate Perl modules.